 The Starless Sea by Erin Morgenstern first caught my eye by its unique title and the beautiful art cover.
-Yes, I know, do not judge a book by a cover but we do it anyways.
+Yes I know, do not judge a book by a cover but we do it anyways.
 Even with those two things going for the book, what made me choose this book to read was the fact that Morgenstern is the author of The Night Circus, a book that I thoroughly enjoyed and was happy that she wrote another novel.
+Read our book review below!

 What appealed the most to me about this book was that it captured the beauty of stories and story telling.
 As someone who loves to read and loves hearing stories, I was captivated by this book.
 Morgenstern writes about what we love about stories and you can tell how much she cherishes them.

 While I enjoyed the overall story, I really enjoyed the short stories Morgenstern told from scratch.
-She created her own mythology that sound like they are told in cultures that have come an gone.
+She created her own mythology that sound like they are told in cultures that have come and gone.
 But no, they are stories Morgenstern wrote just for this book and the threads she sows from one story to another works perfectly.
-She is a master of her craft and I recommend reading this book if you love traveling via books.
+She is a master of her craft and I recommend reading this book if you love mythology and love novels about novels.